 Cumulative folders will remain in a designated location at all times.
 Folders may be viewed by teachers when necessary.
 All materials must remain in the folder, unless otherwise directed by the principal and/or designee.
-Folders must be ehecked out for each use.
-Signed, dated, checked out and returned for each use.
+Folders must be signed, dated, checked out and returned for each use.